davidmeen/TomeOfTeleportation/readme.txt

 Adding New Items or Spells
 --------------------------

-Right click on the main window then select "Customize Spells".
+Right click on the main window then select "Customize Spells and More Settings" then press the "-" button and select Customize Teleporters.
+On this screen press "Refresh Spell List."
 This will let you add spells and items.
 To do this, you need to go to wowhead.com and get the spell or item id.
 For example, "Teleport: Moonglade" is at http://www.wowhead.com/spell=18960/teleport-moonglade which tells you the spell id is 18960.

-Customize Spells also lets you change the sort order with the up and down arrows, hide spells with the eye icon, and delete custom spells with the skull icon.
-The sort order will only be used if you right click the window and select Sort->Custom.
+Customize Spells also lets you change the sort order by hovering over a spell and pressing the Move button.
+This will only be available when the sort order is set to Custom.
+You can also hide or show individual spells.
+Using the Show Always option lets you work around bugs in the game that may make it think spells aren't available.

 Advanced Options
 ----------------